ljh5553/discord-hltv-crawler/README.md

  This program using [Discord.py](https://github.com/Rapptz/discord.py), [cloudscraper](https://github.com/VeNoMouS/cloudscraper), [BeautifulSoup](https://github.com/wention/BeautifulSoup4).

 ## 3. How to install & run
+ To be added...

 ## 4. FAQ

  > Q. Program is dead while running.
  >
- >A. There is a critical flaw by HTTP connection pool exception.
+ > A. There is a critical flaw by HTTP connection pool exception.
 It occurs when you run this bot for long time(i estimate it is about 5 days).
 I really did a lot of googling to fix this.
 But i am sorry, i am too shit to fix this error.